sathvikamuktha/FirstPath/README.md

 # FirstPathFinalProject
 - FirstPath is a career guidance platform designed to help students and fresh graduates navigate the job market with ease.
-Developed this _group project_ for our "software engineering" class.
+Developed this a _group project_ for our "software engineering" class.
 FirstPath features tools like personalized profiles, project showcases, event calendars, job search capabilities, and group networking.
-The platform empowers users to showcase their skills, connect with like-minded individuals, and confidently take the next steps in their careers.
+This platform empowers users to showcase their skills, connect with like-minded individuals, and confidently take the next steps in their careers.

 ## Key features include:
 1. Personalized profiles to highlight skills and projects.